matthewmayer/more-awesome-npm-cli/docs/content/configuring-npm/package-json.md

 For example:

-If we define a package.json like this:
+If we define a package: An Amazing Project.json like this:

 ```json
 {